Trump: We cannot aid Puerto Rico 'forever'

 The water situation is so dire, the Environmental Protection Agency said in a news release Wednesday, that residents on the island have reportedly been trying to obtain water from Superfund sites -- which are bodies of water contaminated by hazardous waste.
 The EPA advised against "tampering with sealed and locked wells or drinking from these wells, as it may be dangerous to people's health."

+Massachusetts Democratic Sen. Elizabeth Warren tweeted, "Puerto Rico is still facing a humanitarian crisis. @realDonaldTrump seems more worried about blaming hurricane victims than helping them."

+And San Juan Mayor Carmen Yulin Cruz, who has feuded publicly with the President over the federal response, said on Twitter that Trump was incapable of fulfilling the moral imperative to help the people of PR.
+Shame on you.!"

-Rep. Scott Perry, R-Pennsylvania, who is a member of the House foreign affairs committee, told CNN's Chris Cuomo Thursday there's only "so much" the US can do to help Puerto Rico.
+However Rep. Scott Perry, R-Pennsylvania, who is a member of the House foreign affairs committee, told CNN's Chris Cuomo Thursday there's only "so much" the US can do to help Puerto Rico.

 "I would then again say, 'What is enough?'
 What is the right amount to satisfy whoever says we're not doing enough," he said on "New Day."
 "It's regrettable and it's sad for those people but there only is physically, humanly possible so much that any nation could do in the wake of devastation."